lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 - [x] Save the templates for each of the SPM12 modules in a 'Templates' folder.
 - [x] This code also works with an ATLAS to calcute the volumes per region.
 We suggest you have a folder with all the atlases you want to use for the study.
 For example:
   - ATLAS
-   - Automated Anatomical Labelling Atlas (AAL)
+   - Automated Anatomical Labelling Atlas (AAL) [Tzourio-Mazoyer N., Josse G., Crivello F., and Mazoyer B..
+2004.
+“Interindividual Variability in the Hemispheric Organization for Speech.”
+NeuroImage 21 (1): 422–35.
+10.1016/j.neuroimage.2003.08.032.]
-   - Rofkova
+   - Rojkova [Rojkova K, Volle E, Urbanski M, Humbert F, Dell'Acqua F, Thiebaut de Schotten M. Atlasing the frontal lobe connections and their variability due to age and education: a spherical deconvolution tractography study.
+Brain Struct Funct.
+2016 Apr;221(3):1751-66. doi: 10.1007/s00429-015-1001-3.
+Epub 2015 Feb 15.
+PMID: 25682261.]

-For this study, we only used the [AAL](https://pubmed.ncbi.nlm.nih.gov/11771995/) atlas.
+For this study "Grey matter reshaping of language related regions depends on tumor lateralization", we only used the [AAL](https://pubmed.ncbi.nlm.nih.gov/11771995/) atlas.

 ▶️ **Order for the functions:**